Estimates suggest that there is more than €500 million in unclaimed pension benefits in Ireland in 2026. Could you be due to cash in?

 How can I find my UK pension?

 If you are trying to find a UK pension, the process is slightly more complicated.
-You can ask one of our team to help you find a lost pension or learn more about How to Transfer your UK pension to Ireland.
-We have close relationships with the UK pension providers, so no matter how little information you have on hand, we should be able to help.
+You can ask one of our team to help you find a lost pension or learn more about how to transfer your UK pension to Ireland.
+We have close relationships with pension providers in Britain, so no matter how little information you have on hand, we should be able to help.

 You will need the following information: